PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 * **Be a part of our community** - respond to questions, issues, and provide exciting updates of the projects/experiments you are investigating with PennyLane

-  You can even write your own PennyLane tutorials, or blog about your simulation results.
+  You can even write your own PennyLane tutorials, or blog about your results.
   Send us the link, and we may even add it to our documentation as an external resource!

 * **Test the cutting-edge PennyLane releases** - clone our GitHub repository, and keep up to